 What is a “qualified disaster relief payment?”

 A “qualified disaster relief payment” is defined by section 139(b) of the Code to include any amount paid to or for the benefit of an individual to reimburse or pay reasonable and necessary personal, family, living, or funeral expenses incurred as a result of a qualified disaster.
-It is important to note, qualified disaster relief payments do not include income replacements such as sick leave or other paid time off paid by an employer.
-Such expenses do not qualify because qualified leave wages are intended to replace wages or compensation that an individual would otherwise earn, rather than to serve as payments to offset any particular expenses that an individual would incur due to COVID-19 or any other qualified disaster.
+It is important to note, however, that qualified disaster relief payments do not include income replacements such as sick leave or other paid time off paid by an employer.
+Such expenses do not qualify because qualified leave wages are intended to replace wages or compensation that an individual would otherwise earn, rather than to serve as payments to offset any particular expenses that an individual would incur due to COVID-19, or any other qualified disaster.
 Additionally, qualified disaster relief payments do not include payments for expenses that are otherwise paid for by insurance or other reimbursement.

 The IRS has not issued any guidance specific to COVID-19 as to what types of expenses may qualify under Section 139.
-Historically, these types of payments were straightforward because they were in response to a natural disaster such as property damage resulting from Hurricane Sandy, for example.
+Historically, these types of payments were straightforward because they were in response to a natural disaster such as property damage resulting from Hurricane Sandy.
 Nevertheless, the underlying purpose of Section 139 suggests that there are several categories of reimbursable “reasonable and necessary expenses” implicated by the COVID-19 pandemic.
 These categories include:

 - Health-related expenses such as hand sanitizers and disinfectant;

 - Additional dependent care expenses (e.g. tutoring expenses, and alternative child care expenses due to school closures)

 - Work from home expenses (e.g. costs incurred to set up a home office, including computer, printer, extra phone lines or phones, expanded internet bandwidth costs, installation of internet in some cases, and increased utility costs);